 What is the structure of a Coaching session?

 Once you have made the decision to sign up for one of our Coaching Programmes you will usually receive a welcome letter from your Coach outlining the Coaching process.
 This will generally include completing a brief questionnaire to provide your Coach with an overview of your programme goals and your current situation.
 This is not an analysis, it is simply designed to provide your Coach with some background prior to your appointment.
 The structure of your ongoing Coaching will then be agreed upon during your initial session.
-Click here to check out the different coaching packages
+Click here to check out the different coaching packages we offer.

 How do I know if Coaching can help me?